MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

       1. Location
       1. IP address
 1. Depending on the results of the investigation, mark the user or sign-in as confirmed compromised, confirmed safe, or dismiss the risk.
-1. Enable or edit Risk-based Conditional Access policies to prevent similar attacks or to address any gaps in coverage.
+1. [Set up risk-based Conditional Access policies](howto-identity-protection-configure-risk-policies.md#enable-policies) to prevent similar attacks or to address any gaps in coverage.

 ### Investigate specific detections